entigolabs/entigo-infralib/modules/aws/route53/README.md

 You need to specify either __parent_zone_id__(existing AWS Zone ID in the same account) or __parent_domain__(DNS Nameservers are configured manually).

-create_public defalts to true, but if set to false then the private zone is used insted of public and a public route53 zone is not created. create_private default to true, but if set to false then the existing parent zone is used and a private  route53 zone is not created. create_cert defaults to true, but if set to false then no ACM certificates are created.
+create_public defalts to true, but if set to false then the private zone is used insted of public and a public route53 zone is not created.
+The zone name will be ${prefix}-${stepname}-${modulename}.${parent-domain-name}
+create_private default to true, but if set to false then the existing parent zone is used and a private  route53 zone is not created.
+The zone name will be ${prefix}-${stepname}-${modulename}-int.${parent-domain-name}
+create_cert defaults to true, but if set to false then no ACM certificates are created.
+The private domain will also get an equal public domain so the ACM Certificate could be validated.

 vpc_prefix need to reference the VPC that the private dns zone will be attatched to. (prefix + step name + module name) Only needed if create_private=true.